Stipends & Cash Advances

-In order to be eligible for a cash advance, you must:
+In order to be eligible for a cash advance for any given quarter, including summer, you must:

 - be an active graduate student in a degree program

-- be enrolled in courses if requesting a cash advance for the Summer term
+- be enrolled in courses for the quarter you are requesting your advance

 - be signed up for direct deposit with valid banking details